Mercury Prize 2020: Who’s in the running?

 Charli XCX, real name Charlotte Aitchison, fully conceived and created her fourth album, How I’m Feeling Now, during the first months of the pandemic.

-The 27-year-old British pop maverick worked on the album from her home in Los Angeles and gave fans access to her creative process through social media.
+The 28-year-old British pop maverick worked on the album from her home in Los Angeles and gave fans access to her creative process through social media.

-It reached number 33 in the UK albums chart and was critically acclaimed.
+It reached number 33 in the UK albums chart upon release and was critically acclaimed.

 – Dua Lipa – Future Nostalgia